Swiss watch industry closer to winning stricter "Swiss made" rules

 There is currently no law governing the use of the label across different products.
 The watch industry follows a 40-year-old directive that states at least 50 percent of the value of the watch movement, which does not include the case, dial, glass and strap, has to be Swiss.

 The country's watchmakers have been among the most fervent defenders of stricter rules.
-But while the watch federation and the industry's biggest player, Swatch Group, are in favour of tighter rules, makers of entry-price watches, which make some components in Asia to keep costs down, have criticised the proposals.
+But while the watch federation and the industry's biggest player, Swatch Group UHR.VX, are in favour of tighter rules, makers of entry-price watches, which make some components in Asia to keep costs down, have criticised the proposals.

 The step forward on Thursday paves the way for possible legislation this summer after years of wrangling over products as diverse as cheese, pocket knives and textile machines.